 Whether you should re-take the GMAT depends not only on the question of whether you already have a good GMAT score, but also on the question of how much effort it would take you to raise it.

-If you have a great score, 770 or better, and you’ve already spent a lot of time on your GMAT study, you may be ready to move on.
+If you have a great score, just outside or in the 90th percentile, and you’ve already spent a lot of time on your GMAT study, you may be ready to move on.
 Everyone else should consider the merits of a retake, even if they’ve already achieved a good score.
-At many MBA programs, average GMAT scores are increasing (for example, see Poets&Quants article Average GMAT Scores Jump 11 Points For Wharton’s Fall Cohort), and raising your score can benefit you.
+At many MBA programs, average GMAT scores are increasing, and raising your score can benefit you.

 Watch our video to understand why you owe it to yourself to truly maximize your GMAT score:

-Rules of thumb such as “Anything over 730 or 740 is the same” are categorically false, which we’ll explain later when discussing how GMAT scores feed into MBA rankings.
+Rules of thumb such as “anything in the 80th percentile or better” are categorically false, which we’ll explain later when discussing how GMAT scores feed into MBA rankings.

 Your target score depends on where you’re applying and on your profile (which determines who you’ll be compared against).